 Cook the noodles according to the package instructions.

-Drain and rinse the noodles under cold water.
+Drain and rinse the noodles under cold water so they stop cooking.

 Add a few tablespoons of pasta sauce to the bottom of a baking dish and spread it out.